nozzlegear/Dogma/README.md

 - a.
 Transforming the classes and interfaces to *just* TypeScript interfaces.
 - b.
 Add an `export` statement on those TypeScript interfaces.
 - c.
 Export those interfaces **from a declared module**.
 - d.
-Serialze enums to TypeScript's string literal type, e.g. `"EnumValue1" | "EnumValue2"`.
+Serialize enums to TypeScript's string literal type, e.g. `"EnumValue1" | "EnumValue2"`.

 Almost every tool I've used would either turn my C# pocos to a class with a ton of extra cruft and methods added, wouldn't export the interfaces, or wouldn't declare a module.